Glossary of Aviation Terms | Great Circle Distance

-Great-circle distance is the shortest distance between any two points on the surface of a sphere that is measured along a path on the surface of the sphere.
+A great-circle distance is the shortest distance between any two points on the surface of a sphere that is measured along a path on the surface of the sphere.
 When calculating great-circle distance, the line of measurement does not pass through the sphere's interior.
-Great-circle distance is very important for calculating routes and distances in aviation as it is more accurate than measuring straight-line distance between any two points.
+Great-circle distance is very important for calculating routes and distances in aviation, as it is more accurate than measuring straight-line distance between any two points.

-One example of its usage is when long distance aviation routes are drawn on flat maps (for instance, a Mercator projection).
+One example of its usage is when long-distance aviation routes are drawn on flat maps (for instance, a Mercator projection).
 When drawn on flat maps, the routes often look curved.
-This is the routes lie on great circles.
-If the route was to be drawn as a straight line, the measured distance would actually be longer than the great-circle distance.
+This is the route that lies in great circles.
+If the routes were to be drawn as a straight line, the measured distance would actually be longer than the great-circle distance.

-Due to the fact that the Earth is approximately spherical, the equations for great-circle distance are important for finding the shortest distance between two points on the surface of the Earth.
-Therefore great-circle distance has important applications in navigation, especially in aviation as it can help aviators plan shorter routes and optimize flight time and fuel efficiency.
+Due to the fact that the Earth is approximately spherical, the equations for great-circle distance are essential for finding the shortest distance between two points on the surface of the Earth.
+Therefore, great-circle distance has critical applications in navigation, especially in aviation, as it can help aviators plan shorter routes and optimize flight time and fuel efficiency.

 Explore More Aviation Terminology

 - Altimeter | Paramount Business Jets